cpe-design-2/console/README.md

 - `GOCO_GODOT_PATH`: The complete path to the Godot engine binary to be invoked when booting a video game from a .pck file.

+-  `GOCO_ROOT`: The directory from where to fetch Goco-related files.
+If this environment variable does not exist then it defaults to using the current working directory '.'.

 ## Dependencies

 At a minimum, the following tools and software are required to get the application built and running: